Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedLanding.md

 <!-- theme: danger -->
 >  The following documentation is for **Payeezy** migration clients only.
 See [Getting Started](?path=docs/Getting-Started/Getting-Started-General.md) for Commerce Hub integration options.

-The Commerce Hub Payeezy Gateway Merchant Migration Playbook is a living document with formal, yet dynamic tools for assisting with Merchant Migrations.
-This playbook is to be used by a merchant moving from Payeezy Gateway to Commerce Hub to understand the functional differences in the systems as well as support them in the migration journey.
-As Commerce Hub continues to grow and new features are added, the playbook will continue to evolve and adapt to meet the changing needs of the Merchants it serves.
+Welcome to the Payeezy Merchant Migration Playbook.
+The playbook is a site containing information to help you upgrade to the new Commerce Hub gateway.
+These articles provide guidance on the functional and technical differences between the systems.

+As Commerce Hub continues to grow and new features are added, the playbook will continue be expanded to cover the changes.

 ---